griffincj/Power-System-Analysis/README.md

 For milestone 4, ``main.py`` the user is now provided a choice to run either a power flow study or a fault study.
 The power flow study is the same as milestone 3.
-The fault study allows the user to select a bus to add the fault to.
+The fault study allows the user to select a bus to add the fault to and the pre-fault voltage.
+The faulted bus's current and the vector of bus voltages is output from the program.